siavashmhi/AutoMinIO/README.md

 ansible-playbook -i inventory/inventory.ini playbooks/nginx.yml
 ```

-### After completing all the steps, you will see the MinIO console with your domain, for example, console.cloudflow.ir.
+### After completing all the steps, you will see the MinIO console with your domain for example console.cloudflow.ir.

 ![site replication](./images/replication.png "site replication")